21st-centuryman/21st-centuryman.github.io/content/future_I_want.md

 I do not care about money.
 I care about building something that matters.

+There are ways to be moral in the world.
+A moral lawyer will try to decrease the number of laws, a greedy one wants to increase it.
+A moral engineer will build something that helps, a greedy one will just build for those who have the highest bidder.
+I want to be moral.

 I realize I come across as a "nobody understands me" kind of guy.
 Besides being cringy af, I guess this is my way of therapy.
 Life can be rough, maybe the way to solve this is by just doing something.
 Maybe a leap of faith is all that's needed.
 Everything happens for a reason, I do believe that.

-Maybe the only way of making sure that the stuff that matters is built is by starting it yourself.
+Maybe, the only way of making sure that the stuff that matters is built is by starting it yourself.

-There are ways to be moral in the world.
-A moral lawyer will try to decrease the number of laws, a greedy one wants to increase it.
-A moral engineer will build something that helps, a greedy one will just build for those who have the highest bidder.
-I want to be moral.

-And in the end that is the goal of technology,

-Utopia.
+Building towards Utopia.